lgtm-migrator/documentation/docs/generator/test/improvements.md

   // sponsorComponent

-  //strong as strongLiteral,

-  //image as imageLiteral,
-  //paragraph as paragraphLiteral,

 // TODO add here error handlers from domain/error-handle.
 // removing them from this file

 import {
   headingLiteral,
-  imageLiteral,

-  subtitleLiteral,
   separatorLiteral
 } from '../plainjs-template/typography/index';